 Celebrate God’s faithfulness as you visit biblical sites with fellow pilgrims who seek the peacemaking way of Jesus.
 Follow the Israelites’ route to Canaan and see fabulous ruins of Petra.
 Stand atop Mt.
 Nebo from which Moses viewed the land and descend to the Jordan where Joshua parted the waters.
 Walk where John baptized the repentant and climb to the fortress where he died.
 Sing carols at Bethlehem, pray at the Western Wall in Jerusalem, reflect in the Upper Room, and share communion at a first-century garden tomb.
 Explore the town of Nazareth where Jesus grew up.
 Hear beatitudes on a hill next to Capernaum, and ascend the heights of Masada.
 Renew your commitment to mission at Caesarea where Peter shared the gospel with a centurion.
 Nelson Kraybill will guide this transforming journey with pastoral sensitivity and insight on current justice issues.

-Thy Kingdom Come: Jordan, Israel, Palestine Biblical Tour
+2021 Journey of Hope: Jordan, Israel, Palestine Biblical Tour

 Sunday, September 12 Amman